 Is dental bonding better than dental veneers?

-Dental bonding and dental veneers can be used for similar purposes but vary in price and longevity.
+Dental bonding and dental veneers have similar purposes but vary in price and longevity.
 Dental bonding is more temporary, while dental veneers are a permanent fix to most cosmetic dental issues.
 We will help you determine which is best for you at your dental exam.
-Tooth bonding is almost always recommended for younger patients who are still growing or may have changing needs over time.
+Tooth bonding is great for younger patients who are still growing or may have changing needs over time.

 Can I use dental bonding to fix crooked teeth?

 Everything depends on the result you are looking for.
-Dental bonding may be used instead of braces to cosmetically fix a single crooked tooth or two, as long as it has been determined that there are no underlying bite-related problems.
+For example, dental bonding can replace braces to cosmetically fix a single crooked tooth or two.
+As long as there’s no underlying bite-related problems.
 However, if you require orthodontic services, such as Invisalign, that option is more suited for multiple crooked teeth.

 Is tooth bonding permanent?

-No, however, with the right oral care, tooth bonding can last patients for up to ten years.
+Tooth bonding is not permanent.
+However, with the right oral care, tooth bonding can last for up to ten years.
+Tooth bonding may need touch-ups, repairs, or replacement over time.
 If you would like a more permanent cosmetic solution, Dr. Goyal can help you explore your options.

 What can you not do with teeth bonding?

-You should avoid doing things like chewing on pens or ice cubes after teeth bonding.
+You should avoid doing things like chewing on pens or ice cubes after getting bonding on your tooth.
 Excessive consumption of hard foods and candies might also harm your bond.
 In general, these foods are also bad for your natural teeth, so it’s best to stay away from them as a whole.

 How long does teeth bonding last?